klebgenomics/Kaptive/README.md

 Kaptive produces a single tab-delimited table summarising the results of all input assemblies.
 It has the following columns:
 * **Assembly**: the name of the input assembly, taken from the assembly filename.
-* **Best match locus**: the K locus type which most closely matches the assembly, based on BLAST coverage.
+* **Best match locus**: the locus type which most closely matches the assembly, based on BLAST coverage.
 * **Match confidence**: a categorical measure of match quality:
-  * `Perfect` = the K locus was found in a single piece with 100% coverage and 100% identity.
+  * `Perfect` = the locus was found in a single piece with 100% coverage and 100% identity.
-  * `Very high` = the K locus was found in a single piece with ≥99% coverage and ≥95% identity, with no missing genes and no extra genes.
+  * `Very high` = the locus was found in a single piece with ≥99% coverage and ≥95% identity, with no missing genes and no extra genes.
-  * `High` = the K locus was found in a single piece with ≥99% coverage, with ≤ 3 missing genes and no extra genes.
+  * `High` = the locus was found in a single piece with ≥99% coverage, with ≤ 3 missing genes and no extra genes.
-  * `Good` = the K locus was found in a single piece or with ≥95% coverage, with ≤ 3 missing genes and ≤ 1 extra genes.
+  * `Good` = the locus was found in a single piece or with ≥95% coverage, with ≤ 3 missing genes and ≤ 1 extra genes.
-  * `Low` = the K locus was found in a single piece or with ≥90% coverage, with ≤ 3 missing genes and ≤ 2 extra genes.
+  * `Low` = the locus was found in a single piece or with ≥90% coverage, with ≤ 3 missing genes and ≤ 2 extra genes.
   * `None` = did not qualify for any of the above.
-* **Problems**: characters indicating issues with the K locus match.
+* **Problems**: characters indicating issues with the locus match.
 An absence of any such characters indicates a very good match.
   * `?` = the match was not in a single piece, possible due to a poor match or discontiguous assembly.
-  * `-` = genes expected in the K locus were not found.
+  * `-` = genes expected in the locus were not found.
-  * `+` = extra genes were found in the K locus.
+  * `+` = extra genes were found in the locus.
   * `*` = one or more expected genes was found but with low identity.
-* **Coverage**: the percent of the K locus reference which BLAST found in the assembly.
+* **Coverage**: the percent of the locus reference which BLAST found in the assembly.
-* **Identity**: the nucleotide identity of the BLAST hits between K locus reference and assembly.
+* **Identity**: the nucleotide identity of the BLAST hits between locus reference and assembly.
-* **Length discrepancy**: the difference in length between the K locus match and the corresponding part of the assembly.
-Only available if the K locus was found in a single piece (i.e. the `?` problem character is not used).
+* **Length discrepancy**: the difference in length between the locus match and the corresponding part of the assembly.
+Only available if the locus was found in a single piece (i.e. the `?` problem character is not used).
-* **Expected genes in locus**: a fraction indicating how many of the genes in the best matching K locus were found in the K locus part of the assembly.
+* **Expected genes in locus**: a fraction indicating how many of the genes in the best matching locus were found in the locus part of the assembly.
-* **Expected genes in locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found in the K locus part of the assembly.
+* **Expected genes in locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found in the locus part of the assembly.
 * **Missing expected genes**: a string listing the gene names of expected genes that were not found.
-* **Other genes in locus**: the number of unexpected genes (genes from K loci other than the best match) which were found in the K locus part of the assembly.
+* **Other genes in locus**: the number of unexpected genes (genes from loci other than the best match) which were found in the locus part of the assembly.
-* **Other genes in locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found in the K locus part of the assembly.
+* **Other genes in locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found in the locus part of the assembly.
-* **Expected genes outside locus**: the number of expected genes which were found in the assembly but not in the K locus part of the assembly (usually zero)
+* **Expected genes outside locus**: the number of expected genes which were found in the assembly but not in the locus part of the assembly (usually zero)
-* **Expected genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found outside the K locus part of the assembly.
+* **Expected genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found outside the locus part of the assembly.
-* **Other genes outside locus**: the number of unexpected genes (genes from K loci other than the best match) which were found outside the K locus part of the assembly.
+* **Other genes outside locus**: the number of unexpected genes (genes from loci other than the best match) which were found outside the locus part of the assembly.
-* **Other genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found outside the K locus part of the assembly.
+* **Other genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found outside the locus part of the assembly.
 * One column for each type gene (if the user supplied a type gene database)

 If the summary table already exists, Kaptive will append to it (not overwrite it).
 This allows you to run Kaptive in parallel on many assemblies, all outputting to the same table file.